Hanson Digital Fine Art Scanning and Printing

 Film Scanning

-Film (Camera) Scanning
+The Pros of our Film (Camera) Scanning Process

 We use a commercial grade camera stand for stability and more importantly, our lighting source is specially made to exacting color/uniformity standards to ensure even lighting across the bed of the table, edge to edge, providing the extremely even illumination.